statping/statping/dev/README.md

 ``` go
 func DesktopInit(ip string, port int)
 ```
-DesktopInit will run the Statup server on a specific IP and port using SQLite database
+DesktopInit will run the Statping server on a specific IP and port using SQLite database